MPAKT/mpakt/README.md

 # README

-README for the MPACT. app
+README for the MPAKT. app

 ## Webpacker

-MPACT. uses webpacker, which may need you to install a bunch of stuff with yarn, for more information see https://www.botreetechnologies.com/blog/introducing-jquery-in-rails-6-using-webpacker
+MPAKT. uses webpacker, which may need you to install a bunch of stuff with yarn, for more information see https://www.botreetechnologies.com/blog/introducing-jquery-in-rails-6-using-webpacker

 ## Test